-- e) for any other reason considered unavailable by an arbitrator under the Dispute Resolution chapter - 13.5.2 Where requested by the Dehcho Government, the exchange lands acquired by the Dehcho Government in exchange for expropriated Dehcho Ndehe will, whenever possible, be contiguous with Dehcho Ndehe.56 - 13.5.3 Where an expropriation authority expropriates Dehcho Ndehe and the exchange lands are acceptable to the Dehcho Government, the authority will acquire and offer as partial or full compensation for the expropriation of Dehcho Ndehe exchange lands in the Dehcho Settlement Area. - 13.5.4 Where an expropriation authority expropriates Dehcho Ndehe, and the only exchange lands available in the Dehcho Settlement Area are in an area of overlap with another First Nation group, such lands may become Dehcho Ndehe if permitted by an overlap agreement between the Dehcho First Nation and the other First Nation group. - 13.5.5 In situations involving the expropriation of both the surface and subsurface, where a federal or territorial expropriating authority offers exchanged lands the subsurface of which is held by Canada or the Government of the Northwest Territories, Canada or the Government of the Northwest Territories, as the case may be, will offer both the surface and the subsurface to the Dehcho Government.
+- c) part of a public road; - d) within 31 metres of a boundary of the Dehcho Settlement Area; or - e) for any other reason considered unavailable by an arbitrator under the Dispute Resolution chapter - Where requested by the Dehcho Government, the exchange lands acquired by the Dehcho Government in exchange for expropriated Dehcho Ndehe will, whenever possible, be contiguous with Dehcho Ndehe. - 13.5.3 Where an expropriation authority expropriates Dehcho Ndehe and the exchange lands are acceptable to the Dehcho Government, the authority will acquire and offer as partial or full compensation for the expropriation of Dehcho Ndehe exchange lands in the Dehcho Settlement Area. - 13.5.4 Where an expropriation authority expropriates Dehcho Ndehe, and the only exchange lands available in the Dehcho Settlement Area are in an area of overlap with another First Nation group, such lands may become Dehcho Ndehe if permitted by an overlap agreement between the Dehcho First Nation and the other First Nation group. - In situations involving the expropriation of both the surface and subsurface, where a federal or territorial expropriating authority offers exchanged lands the subsurface of which is held by Canada or the Government of the Northwest Territories, Canada or the Government of the Northwest Territories, as the case may be, will offer both the surface and the subsurface to the Dehcho Government.